AlexPereverzyev/t4wrap/README.rst

 ======

-The T4 template provides an easy way to generate C# class proxy, regardless whether lazy you just want a proxy to customize behavior or you want some framework class covered with your custom interface for better unit testing.
+The T4 template provides an easy way to generate C# class proxy, regardless whether you just want a proxy to customize behavior or you want some framework class covered with your custom interface for better unit testing.

 What it does